 - Students must agree to complete the Honors College curriculum.

-- If you are admitted to the Honors College, you must accept your admission through your MyPurdue portal before the May 1 deadline.
+- If you are admitted to the Honors College, you must accept your admission through your MyPurdue portal.
 Accepting Purdue admission and accepting Honors College admission are separate processes.
 You must accept your offer to the Honors College no later than May 1, 2021

 The Four Pillars of Our Education